 6. Work Out In The Morning

-Tollefson also gives some guidance to those that work: “As hard as it is to wake up early and run, if the decision to head to the gym or eat dinner and watch Netflix is left to be decided after an 8-12 hour work day, you’ll lose every time.”
+For those runners who also work full-time, running in the morning beforehand is a great motivational hack.
+That’s because as hard as it is to wake up early and run, if the decision to head to the gym or eat dinner and watch Netflix after an 8-12 hour work day, choosing running becomes much, much harder.

-Tollefson does many training runs on his own and knows that others probably do the same.
-But it’s not an excuse.
-In fact, it can be an advantage.
-“Learning to suffer alone is great preparation for the marathon,” he says.
-“You are almost guaranteed to run solo during the race, so taking confidence from your training runs can be a big mental boost come race day.
+That’s because you are almost guaranteed to run solo during the race, so taking confidence from your training runs can be a big mental boost come race day.
 Consider it an advantage that you get to run completely based on feel.
-Sometimes running in groups, especially with the notorious one-steppers out there, can force you into a pace that is too quick.”
+Sometimes running in groups can force you into a pace that is too quick.

-Andrew Kastor, ASICS Mammoth Track Club and LA Marathon Coach, gives a key tip: “Your body deserves a good stretch.
-Tag along with a friend to yoga class for a day, stretch while dinner is in the oven or cut your run 5 minutes short and use that time to stretch out.
+After all the tough training and schedule juggling, your body deserves a good stretch.
+Tag along with a friend to yoga class for a day, stretch while dinner is in the oven, or cut your run five minutes short and use that time to stretch out.
 Focus on the muscles that are tight.
-If your job requires you to sit in a chair all day or you have a long commute in the car, make sure to stretch your hip flexors and quads.”
+If your job requires you to sit in a chair all day or you have a long commute in the car, make sure to stretch your hip flexors and quads.